Ajcford/Machine-Learning/README.md

 # Machine-Learning

-This repository contains a bunch of machine learning stuff I've been fiddling with, mostly from online tutorials.
+This repository contains a bunch of machine learning stuff I've been fiddling with, mostly from online tutorials including sentdex and Siraj.